 2) The Portuguese Woman/A Portuguesa (Rita Azevedo Gomes)

 We never see Portugal, but it is to Portugal that it always return.
-The sea is conjured repeated times in contrast dry North Italian landscape.
+The sea is conjured repeated times in contrast to the dry North Italian landscape.
 The Portuguese sea: the conquistador adventures, the renewal promise, an eternal return.
-The Portuguese Woman and the Portuguese woman both stage a displacement inside, to the guts of na aristocracy that dreams its futile wars.
+The Portuguese Woman and the Portuguese woman both stage a displacement inside, to the guts of ab aristocracy that dreams its futile wars.
 As a counter point, Portugal persists as return, longing and loss.
 A world that need to be retaken.
-If there is one Portuguese cinema a Strong sense of history, here it remains drained, in the wreckage, like the post battle tableau vivant that earlier the film made eternal.
+If there is on Portuguese cinema a strong sense of history, here it remains drained, in the wreckage, like the post battle tableau vivant that earlier the film made eternal.